Kristaps773/IID_Project/README.md

 # Speech Recognition System

-A PyQt5-based speech recognition system that uses PANNs CNN14 for command recognition.
+A PyQt5-based speech recognition system that uses PANNs CNN14 for command recognition and includes a car control simulation UI.

 ## Features